Connect

 • Shawna's Sweet Creations: Handmade candy shop

-Landon is also home to several pizza restaurants and fast-food options, including Subway and Dairy Queen.
+Langdon also has several pizza restaurants and fast-food options, including Subway and Dairy Queen.

-Average high temperatures in Langdon range between -3℃ in January and about 23℃ July.
-Residents can expect to see plenty of snow annually.Often, snow begins as early as September, although it usually melts quickly.
+Average high temperatures in Langdon range between -3℃ in January and about 23℃ in July.
+Residents can expect significant annual snowfall.
+Snow often begins as early as September, though it usually melts quickly.
 The snowy season can continue into May.
 June, July, and August are the three months when the town usually has no snow.

-Rocky View County oversees snow plowing and removal during the winter months.
-Several of the main roads in and around Langdon are Priority 1 roads, meaning they get plowed first after a heavy snowfall.
+Rocky View County oversees snowplowing and removal during the winter months.
+Several of the main roads in and around Langdon are Priority 1 roads, meaning they are plowed first after a heavy snowfall.
 This includes Centre Street, Township Road 234, and Dead Horse Road.
 It's not unusual for the town to receive more than 23 mm of precipitation in November and 18 mm in December.

-July and August are the best months of the year to visit Langdon in terms of weather.
-Daytime highs can reach the low 20s and low temperatures at night drop down to around 10℃.
+July and August are the best months to visit Langdon for the weather.
+Daytime highs can reach the low 20s and nighttime lows drop to around 10℃.

 More information about the climate in Langdon: